 That includes a list of things they may need to provide you.

 EXAMPLE: The website will be 10-pages, one layout for the homepage with an image slider, another layout for all the inner pages, 1 company e-mail address (firstname.lastname@example.org), 1 contact form which forwards to their e-mail, and they must provide all the photos and wording for the website.
 Simple, yet provides a solid structure for what you need to accomplish and what isn’t within the scope of the contract or “handshake” agreement.

-Now when it comes to pricing, it really is determined by two things:
+Pricing is really determined by two things: